Zemaxe/AALI/README.md

 Amino Acid Ligand Interactions

-Note: still in development but the script is usable at this point...

 Python script for checking the interactions between amino acids and ligands (and/or amino acids and water molecules).
 More specifically, it checks the distance between each amino acid in a protein model and each ligand (and/or each water molecule).